doubleproject/website/README.md

-# website
+# The Double Project

-Double project website
+This repo contains the source code of the website of the Double Project.